quinn-dougherty/petrov-day/docs/rules.md

 ## Signals - markets (players)

-The players may create and bet on markets as they wish.
+The players may create and bet on markets as they wish, but they may not comment on any market that is not created by the DM.

 ## Social deduction - the red team